eat-sleep-code/tiny-tv/README.md

 1) Plug the USB audio adapter into one of the 90&deg; down angle micro USB cables and plug the USB cable into the center plug of the Pi Zero W.

 #### Audio Output
-1) Trim the end of two red jumper wires, leaving the female ends intact.
+1) Trim the end of two red jumper wires, leaving the __female__ ends intact.
 Solder one red wire to the appropriate post of each speaker.

-1) Trim the end of two white jumper wires, leaving the female ends intact.
+1) Trim the end of two white jumper wires, leaving the __female__ ends intact.
 Solder one white wire to the appropriate post of each speaker.

 1) Attach the female plug of each speaker's red wire to the + speaker post of each audio board.

 1) Attach the female plug of each speaker's white wire to the - speaker post of each audio amplifier board.

 #### Final Connections
-1) Connect the male ends of the power Y adapters to the corresponding leads you solder to the Raspberry Pi.
+1) Connect the male ends of the power Y adapters to the corresponding leads you soldered to the Raspberry Pi at the beginning of this guide.

 2) Connect the second 90&deg; down micro USB cable to USB extension cable.